1Computer1/myriad/README.md

 ### **POST** `/eval`
 Evaluate code.
 JSON payload with `language` and `code` keys.
-The `language` is as in the name of a subfolder in the `language` directory.
+The `language` is as in the name of a subfolder in the `languages` directory.
 Example payload:

 ```json